 Brokeback Mountain (2005)

 Ennis (Heath Ledger) and Jack (Jake Gyllenhaal) meet one summer when they herd sheep together in the rural Wyoming mountains.
 They realize they have romantic feelings for one another and act on them, which evolves into a secret love affair.
-Throughout the years they meet up and go on adventures in the wilderness, which disrupts both of their marriages in different ways.
+Throughout the years, they meet up and go on adventures in the wilderness, which disrupts both of their marriages in different ways.
 To Jack and Ennis, Brokeback Mountain was the only place in the world they felt safe enough to actually love each other.
 But they only spent that one summer there, which is devastating.
-When Jack tells Ennis, "I wish I could quit you," it's clear we cannot choose who we love, and it also means we're going to need more tissues.
+When Jack tells Ennis, "I wish I could quit you," it's clear we cannot choose who we love.

 The Tearjerker: "If you can't fix it, Jack, you gotta stand it."